Gross Domestic Product, 3rd quarter 2018 (third estimate); Corporate Profits, 3rd quarter 2018 (revised estimate)

 What is Gross Domestic Product?

 A comprehensive measure of U.S. economic activity.
-GDP is the value of the goods and services produced in the United States.
-The growth rate of GDP is the most popular indicator of the nation's overall economic health.
+GDP measures the value of the final goods and services produced in the United States (without double counting the intermediate goods and services used up to produce them).
+Changes in GDP are the most popular indicator of the nation's overall economic health.

 Contact Personnel